by Sarah Morgan

 Insurance for gig workers

 I have many friends that are working in the gig economy and are uninsured.
-It’s certainly a problem with millennials and Gen Z taking on multiple side hustles and part-time jobs without any coverage in case something happens.
+It’s certainly a problem with millennials and Gen Z taking on multiple side hustles and part-time jobs without any coverage.
 I had an old co-worker say that throughout his twenties he didn’t go to the dentist once.

 Holistic wellness doesn’t mitigate the need for good healthcare coverage

-As someone who had perfect health, ate well and was very active, I would strongly recommend that young people seek out insurance coverage if they don’t have any, or add a secondary policy to supplement their current coverage.
+As someone who had perfect health, ate well and was very active, I know what it’s like for health to take a sudden nose dive.
+I strongly recommend that young people seek out insurance coverage.
+This is especially true if they don’t have any, or consider adding a secondary policy to supplement their current coverage.